 How do property auctions work?

-Each property will be listed with a guide price, which is what it's expected to sell for.
-Sometimes the seller will also set a reserve price, which is the lowest price they will accept, but this is usually kept private until the auction has ended.
+Each property will be listed with a guide price, which is what the auction house or seller thinks it could be worth.
+This is different from the reserve price, which is the minimum price the seller will actually accept - this is usually kept confidential.

-While auctions can be exciting, they're not for the faint-hearted, and it's possible to get caught up in the moment and bid more than you'd intended.
-If you're worried about this, consider asking someone else to go along and bid for you.
+While auctions can be exciting, they're not for the faint-hearted, and it's possible to get caught up in the moment and bid more than you intended.
+If you're worried about this, you could consider asking someone else to go along and bid for you.

 4. Make legal checks

-Find out what other, similar properties in the same area have recently sold for so you can make an informed decision on how much you're willing to pay.
-Being outbid may mean that you lose the money spent on the survey and solicitor, but that's a small loss compared with paying thousands of pounds more than the house is really worth.
+Find out what other, similar properties in the same area have recently sold for, so you can make an informed decision on how much you're willing to pay.

 If you've found your ideal property and done the appropriate research, it's not always necessary to wait until the auction to make an offer.
 However, early bidding can be a gamble because, if your offer is rejected, you'll have already shown your hand to the auctioneer.